Brandon Leibrandt

-Brandon Charles Leibrandt (born December 13, 1992) is an American professional baseball pitcher for the CTBC Brothers of the Chinese Professional Baseball League.
-He has previously played in Major League Baseball (MLB) for the Miami Marlins and Cincinnati Reds.
+Brandon Charles Leibrandt (born December 13, 1992) is an American professional baseball pitcher in the Cincinnati Reds organization.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins, and in the Chinese Professional Baseball League (CPBL) for the CTBC Brothers.

 Career

 Amateur career

 Leibrandt attended Marist School in Brookhaven, Georgia.
 As a pitcher on the school's baseball team, he had a 13–0 win–loss record with an 0.71 earned run average (ERA) in 79 innings pitched with 120 strikeouts and 11 walks as a senior.
 Leibrandt was named Baseball America High School third team All-American in 2011 and ESPN Rise first team.

-Leibrandt enrolled at FSU to play college baseball for the Florida State Seminoles.
+Leibrandt enrolled at Florida State University to play college baseball for the Florida State Seminoles.
 As a freshman in 2012, he was 8–3 with a 2.82 ERA in 19 starts (tied for third-most in the country), and as a sophomore he finished with a 10–4 record and a 3.44 ERA.
 In 2013, Leibrandt played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
 As a junior he was 4–1 with a 1.83 ERA, before he was injured and had his season cut short.
-The Philadelphia Phillies selected Leibrandt in the sixth round of the 2014 MLB Draft.
+The Philadelphia Phillies selected Leibrandt in the sixth round of the 2014 MLB draft.